-When journaling, summarize the fundamental emotions of the dream in one or two words.
-We often wake up feeling some residual emotion from our dreams, so try to capture the essence of the emotion as soon as you wake up.
+When journaling, summarize the emotions of the dream in 1-2 words.
+We often wake up feeling some residual emotion from our dreams, so capture the essence of the emotion when you awaken.

 Determine the Symbolism in Your Dreams

-Once you’ve determined the characters, location, and storyline to your dream, make a list of what these factors might symbolize.
+Once you’ve determined a dream’s characters, location, and storyline, list what they might symbolize.

-Common dream symbols are a good starting point for exploration, but it’s best to try and determine exactly what the content of your dreams means for you.
-This, in itself, is part of the therapeutic process so requires some self-determined effort.
+Common dream symbols are a good starting point, but determine what the content of your dreams means for you.
+This is part of the therapeutic process, so it requires some self-determined effort.

 Connect the Appropriate Symbol With Your Inner Self

-Once you have established a list of potential symbols, try to determine which one is most appropriate or relevant to your own life.
-According to Jung, dreams will not tell us things we already know about ourselves, so we should work hard to try and understand their meaning.
-As such, don’t settle for the first meaning you decipher.
-Rather, list multiple possibilities and go with the option that seems most challenging.
+According to Jung, dreams won’t tell us things we already know about ourselves, so we should work hard to understand their meaning.
+Don’t settle for the first meaning you decipher.
+Rather, list multiple possibilities and use the option that seems most challenging.

-In his book ‘Inner Work’, the author cautions against using dreams to ‘stroke the ego.’
-Rather, try and use them for self-development.
+In ‘Inner Work,’ the author cautions against using dreams to stroke the ego.
+Rather, use them for self-development.

 Act on the Interpretation

-If you are using dream analysis to guide self-improvement, then it makes sense to do something to solidify the insight you’ve gained.
-There are many actions you can take, and the action you take will depend on what you’ve learned from your dreams.
+If you’re using dream analysis to guide self-improvement, it makes sense to do something to solidify the insight you’ve gained.
+Your action will depend on what you’ve learned from your dreams.